5 Creative Ways to Raise Private Money with a 506(c) Offering

 2 – Facebook

-For the deal Mark is currently working on, he opened up the deal to investors on Facebook for the first time.
+For a recent project, Mark opened up the deal to investors on Facebook for the first time.
 He said he’s trying out Facebook because, “We’ve heard in the past a lot of great reviews from friends about how they acquired investors that way because you can be super targeted.
 We know very clearly that 90% of our investors are 40 years and older, live all over the country but mainly in population centers of 100,000 people or more.”
 Educational attainment (college educated) and professionals (doctors, lawyers, executives, and small business owners) are also target criteria.

 3 – Newspapers